-February 24: Trajectories of Family Background, Education, Work, and Networks; mini-lecture on research and how do all of these affect later work?
+March 1: Trajectories of Family Background, Education, Work, and Networks; mini-lecture on research

+How does one's family background affect one's education, how do both affect one's first job, and how do all of these affect later work?
 The standard account of these linkages, with focus on Canada.
 And, how do social networks vary across the life course in Canada?